alxdavids/rwc/rwc-talks.md

 -- Inhibits the ability of groups to conduct thorough research into
 - The EFF are aiding the case and have been attempting to get the law changed for some time

+### Message Encryption -- Trevor Perrin

+- A broad historical overview of the work that lead to the proliferation of secure messaging apps such as Signal
+- Short explanation of key concepts behind design choices -- Authenticate-then-Encrypt
+-- DH ractheting for forward-secrecy
+-- Establishing trust between users using auth checks and trusted directories
+- Brief explanation of how multi-device, multi-person interactions work

 ### Proof of Signal protocol -- Luke Garratt